artalar/reatom/docs/src/content/docs/core.md

 searchAtom.onChange(fetchSearchSuggestion)
 ```

-`onChange` returns un unsubscribe function which you should use if you adding a hook dynamically to a global atom.
+`onChange` returns an unsubscribe function which you should use if you are adding a hook dynamically to a global atom.

-The important difference of a hook from a subscription is that it is not activate the connections.
+The important difference of a hook from a subscription is that it does not activate the connections.

 ```ts
 const searchAtom = atom('', 'searchAtom')